 When discussing what underinsured motorist coverage is, you naturally want to know who is protected by UM or UIM coverage.
 Protection is extended to you (the insured person) in several instances and is not limited to whether you were the occupant of your insured vehicle.
 That means UM and UIM coverage protects you even when you are:

-UM and UIM coverage protection applies to all family members living in your
+Protection applies to all family members living in your household if:

 UM and UIM coverage protects non-household relatives and anyone else traveling in an insured motor vehicle when the accident with an uninsured at-fault driver.
 However, they can claim only if they were getting in or out of the insured vehicle when the accident occurred.